Seattle mayor, police face questions over response to George Floyd protests, downtown turmoil

 Several Black community leaders struck the same tone as the mayor.
 Not This Time!’s Andre Taylor, who led a large, non-violent protest in Westlake Park, praised the Durkan administration’s posture toward the situation.

 “I’m tired, I’m angry” about Floyd’s killing and so many others, said Sheila Edwards Lange, president of Seattle Central College, who participated in the Westlake Park rally.
-“But I have to stand up for what I know to be right … I also saw groups of mostly white men with huge backpacks clearly” causing problems.
+“But I have to stand up for what I know to be right … I also saw groups of mostly white men with huge backpacks clearly not there for … hope and healing.”

 The situation began to deteriorate around 3 p.m.
 Saturday, as police in certain streets near Westlake Park blocked certain crowds from the rally.
 That step was taken to exclude troublemakers from the demonstration, Durkan said.